mshe2089/Arduino-Scheduler/README.md

 # Arduino-Scheduler

 ### What's this?
 A physical scheduler device built on an arduino.
-I use it to allocate my school and personal weekly timetable and create some semblance of organization in my life.
+I use it to follow my school and personal timetable and to create some semblance of organization in my life.

 ### Instructions
 Formatted schedules can be loaded into the device through a MicroSD card.<br />
 The scheduler will parse the schedule and display relevant information on a liquid crystal display.<br />
-When the time comes for a new event to initiate the arduino will raise an alarm, in the form of a flashing LED, <br />
+When the time comes for a new event to initiate the arduino will raise an alarm, in the form of a flashing LED (or anything really), <br />
 which needs to be disarmed via physical button as indication of acknowledgement.<br />

 Schedules are saved on formatted txt files.
 See example..?<br />